ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 <br>
 7. Currently, our ball simply continues in one direction until it dissapears off the edge of the screen.
-By calling the `setCollideWorldBounds` method on our 'ball', we can let the game know this element should detect colliding with the edge of our screen.
+Call the `setCollideWorldBounds` method on our 'ball' to let the game know this element should detect colliding with the edge of our screen.

 ```JS title="game.js" linenums="1" hl_lines="6"
 function create() {